K0F/libscpp/README.md

 // The synth defaults to using the internal server which is our Server instance. sc::Synth::grain("TestSine");

+/*
-// Here is an example of providing arguments to a synth with the sc::ARGS() macro.
+  Here is an example of providing arguments to a synth with the sc::ARGS() macro.
   It makes proving a variable number of arguments easier.
-// CAUTION.
+  CAUTION.
 Your values must be in (const char*), (double) pairs or the behavior IS UNDEFINED.
-YOU CANNOT USE AN INT YOU MUST CAST TO FLOAT OR DOUBLE. sc::Synth::grain("TestSine", sc::ARGS("freq", (double)(rand() % 2000), "amp", 0.1, "mod", 30.0));
+  YOU CANNOT USE AN INT YOU MUST CAST TO FLOAT OR DOUBLE.
+*/
+sc::Synth::grain("TestSine", sc::ARGS("freq", (double)(rand() % 2000), "amp", 0.1, "mod", 30.0));

-//Recording is easy, BUT YOU MUST FIRST HAVE COMPILED THE "libsc++-server-record" SYNTHDEF IN libSC++SynthDefs.rtf AND PUT IT IN THE SYNTHDEFS FOLDER YOU LINK TO
+// Recording is easy, BUT YOU MUST FIRST HAVE COMPILED THE "libsc++-server-record" SYNTHDEF IN libSC++SynthDefs.rtf
-// Using Our Previous server instance server->record();
+// AND PUT IT IN THE SYNTHDEFS FOLDER YOU LINK TO server->record();
 // ...do stuff...
 server->stopRecording();